JeppeBondeBakkensen/Introduction-to-Statistical-Inference/docs/index.md

 <br><br>

-Some relevant textbook references include Applied Linear Statistical Models, 5th ed., by Kutner, Nachtsheim, Neter, and Li, and The Statistical Sleuth, 3rd ed. by Ransey and Schafer.
+Some relevant textbook references include Applied Linear Statistical Models, 5th ed., by Kutner, Nachtsheim, Neter, and Li, and The Statistical Sleuth, 3rd ed. by Ramsey and Schafer.